hardentools/hardentools/testplan.md

 **Expected result before hardening:**

-* Opening the UAC settings usually doesn't trigger an UAC dialog, the setting is not on the highest of the four available settings (standard is the second highest)
+* Opening the UAC settings usually doesn't trigger an UAC dialog and the setting is not on the highest of the four available settings (standard is the second highest)
 * Opening the Windows task manager doesn't trigger an UAC dialog

 **Expected result after hardening:**